ttronas/bsm2-python/README.md

 After implementing an ADM and other components, the BSM2 can also be described.

 ## Authors and acknowledgment
-Thanks to Maike Böhm for first implementing the ASM in Python in her Masters Thesis
+Thanks to Maike Böhm for first implementing the ASM in Python in her Masters Thesis.

 ## License
 This project is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)